cyschneck/centerline-width/README.md

 ## Developer Notes: Tech Debt and Bugs
 * Combine backend functionality for plotCenterline and plotCenterlineWidth into a shared component
-* error handling for plotCenterline and plotCenterlineWidth
 * plotCenterlineWidth: add percentage difference in length for evenly spaced and gaussian smoothed lines compared to voronoi (in legend or title)
+* Verify error handling for public functions
 * Bug: (plotCenterlineWidth) cutoff = 800 debug lines on the outside of the polygon
 * README overview of all three types of centerlines (voronoi generated, evenly spaced, gaussian smoothed)